ghetzel/sysfact/README.md

 ## Output

 Finally, the results of formatting the collected data can be output, either via standard output (the default), or using the built-in HTTP client.
 You can specify a URL, HTTP method, request headers, query string parameters (as command line flags), and timeouts.
-This provides a flexible and powerful mechanism for using `sysfact` as a component in monitoring, inventory collection, and other system data collection systems.
+This provides a flexible and powerful mechanism for using `sysfact` as a component in monitoring, inventory collection, and other data collection systems.